Free Web Site - Free Web Space and Site Hosting - Web Hosting - Internet Store and Ecommerce Solution Provider - High Speed Internet

 "Arwen Becomes Mortal" also won a Workmanship Award in the Master Catagory for Trim and Color at the Noreascon 4 (Worldcon 2004) Costume Competition (Masquerade.)

-She works with other talented performer's in her performance troupe: "Bella Donna - Venetian Courtesans" founded in 2002 with Tara Rech. www.belladonna.50megs.com They are currently working on a new stage show including songs, dances, comedy and poetry called "A Courtesan's Arts"
+She was the Artistic Director and acted with other talented performer's in the historical performance troupe: "Bella Donna - Venetian Courtesans" founded in 2002 with Tara Rech. www.belladonnacourtesans.com They currently perform at many Renaissance Faires, the Pirate's Faire, Columbus Day Parade and private events.

-She has taught several classes for the Guild, most recently "18th Century Hair and Make-up" at Costume Academy 2006 Another popular class was "Remake, Restyle, Re-model and Wow!" where students learned abou the history of the Jacket from the 18th century to the early 20th century, then transformed a thrift store jacket into an early 19th century "Spenser."
+She has taught several classes for the Guild, such as "18th Century Hair and Make-up" at Costume Academy 2006 Another popular class was "Remake, Restyle, Re-model and Wow!" where students learned abou the history of the Jacket from the 18th century to the early 20th century, then transformed a thrift store jacket into an early 19th century "Spenser."

-She was a Costume Judge at the 2002 and 2003 Great Dickens Christmas Faires and she has judged many costume competitions and masquerades in the San Francisco Bay Area.
+She has been a frequent Costume Judge at the Great Dickens Christmas Faires and she has judged many costume competitions and masquerades in the San Francisco Bay Area.

 She was the co-workshop coordinator with Lynne Taylor-Seavers of The Greater Bay Area Costumer's Guild in 2003, though she concentrated mostly on organising The "Movie Lover's" Sewing Circle and Costume Clinics.